h1376h/MLCourse/ML_Obsidian_Vault/Lectures/2/Examples/L2_7_MAP_Formula.md

 ### Example 2: Online Learning Scores

 #### Problem Statement
-We want to estimate a student's true skill level in an online learning platform based on prior knowledge of average scores and recent quiz results.
+An online learning platform wants to estimate a student's true skill level based on prior knowledge of average scores and recent quiz results.

+Given:
+- Prior belief about average score for this difficulty level: $\mu_0 = 70$ (out of 100)
+- Prior variance: $\sigma_0^2 = 100$
+- Student's recent quiz scores: $[85, 82, 90, 88]$
+- Known quiz score variance due to question variation: $\sigma^2 = 64$

+Calculate the MAP estimate for the student's true skill level.

 #### Solution